 What Is Qigong Meditation?

-Meditation is usually incorporated into the practice of qigong.
-Qigong meditation is the isolation of the meditative aspects in qigong.
+Meditation is usually incorporated into the practice of Qigong.
+Qigong meditation is the isolation of the meditative aspects of Qigong.

 Qigong for Beginners Exercises